Sergei Baltacha (footballer, born 1958)

-Sergei Pavlovich Baltacha (Сергій Павлович Балтача; born 17 February 1958) is a Ukrainian former professional football player and coach who won 45 caps for the Soviet Union and made nearly 300 appearances for Dynamo Kyiv.
+Sergei Pavlovich Baltacha (Сергій Павлович Балтача; born 17 February 1958) is a Ukrainian former professional football player and coach who played as a defender.
+He won 45 caps for the Soviet Union and made nearly 300 appearances for Dynamo Kyiv.

-Life and career
+Career

-Baltacha was developed by the famous coach Valeriy Lobanovskyi from Dynamo Kyiv hero and one of the most respected football coaches of the 20th century.
-He was spotted by the Dynamo boss while still a teenager at the Kharkiv Oblast sports boarding school (today the Kharkiv College of Sports) of footballing excellence which he had left home to attend at the age of 13 Before moving to Kharkiv, Baltacha started his football career in native Mariupol playing for local youth sports club "Azovstal".
+Baltacha was developed by longtime Dynamo Kyiv and USSR national team coach Valeriy Lobanovskyi, who spotted Baltacha at the Kharkiv Oblast sports boarding school (today the Kharkiv College of Sports) of footballing excellence, which he had left home to attend at the age of 13.
+Before moving to Kharkiv, Baltacha started his football career in native Mariupol playing for local youth sports club "Azovstal".
 While being officially invited to Dynamo, in 1976 Baltacha spent his first season on loan playing for Metalist Kharkiv which at that time was playing at the third tier and his second season in Dynamo's reserves.
 It wasn't until 1978 when he finally made his debut for the Dynamo's first team that was hosting Spartak Moscow on 28 April 1978.

 As preparation to the 1980 Summer Olympics, in 1979 Baltacha played couple of games for Ukraine at the Spartakiad of the Peoples of the USSR.